Automatic translation

 309 m - Sauternes

-Les Cycles du Bazadais : explore the Bazadais by bike Welcome to Cycles du Bazadais in Bazas, a company specializing ...
+Les Cycles du Bazadais: explore the Bazadais by bike Welcome to Cycles du Bazadais in Bazas, a company specializing ...

 309 m - Bazas

-12 km away, the Royal Castle of Cazeneuve, from the 13th and 17th centuries, above the Ciron, was the property of the Dukes of Albret, the Kings of Navarre and Henri IV.
-Queen Margot was placed under house arrest there.
-This place is entirely furnished in the period.
-It has medieval cellars and troglodyte caves.
-Its 40-hectare wooded park and its English gardens are classified Natura 2000.
+Twelve kilometers away, the Royal Château of Cazeneuve, dating from the 13th and 17th centuries, overlooks the Ciron River.
+It was once owned by the Dukes of Albret, the Kings of Navarre, and Henry IV.
+Queen Margot was confined there.
+The château is fully furnished with period pieces and features medieval cellars and troglodyte caves.
+Its 40-hectare wooded park and English-style gardens are classified as a Natura 2000 site.